-The Islamic Cultural Centre & The London Central Mosque
+The Islamic Cultural Centre and The London Central Mosque

-Islamic Cultural Centre & London Central Mosque, 146 Park Road, London, NW8 7RG
+- Islamic Cultural Centre and London Central Mosque, 146 Park Road, London, NW8 7RG

 Mosque and Islamic cultural centre, 1970-1977, Sir Frederick Gibberd and Partners.
 The job architects were L Siwani and D C Loader.
 The practice added another wing to the west of the building in the 1990s.